Sammy-John/scheduling-project/documentation/PRODUCT.md

 ## Core Problems Solva Solves

+Solva helps independent cleaners:

-- Keeping track of upcoming jobs
+- See upcoming work clearly
-- Remembering client details and preferences
+- Remember client details and access notes
-- Reusing common services without re-entry
+- Reuse common services without re-entry
-- Understanding the day or week at a glance
+- Mark jobs as completed
+- Generate invoices quickly
+- Track sent and paid invoices
-- Reducing mental overhead around scheduling
+- Reduce mental overhead around both scheduling *and billing*

-Solva does **not** aim to optimise revenue, marketing, or growth at this stage.
+The value is **clarity and reliability**, not optimisation.

 ---

 ## Core Capabilities (v1.1)

+### Scheduling

 - Create and manage bookings
+- Weekly calendar view
+- Mark jobs as completed
+- Reuse predefined services
-- Store clients and notes
+- Store client notes and details

-- Define reusable services
+### Invoicing

+- Generate invoices from completed work
+- Apply NZ GST rules (when enabled)
-- Set basic availability
+- Set payment terms
-- View upcoming work in a simple dashboard
+- Download or share PDF invoices
+- Track invoice status (Draft / Sent / Paid / Overdue)

 Each feature must support **daily use**, not edge cases.

 ---

-## Non-Goals (For Now)
+## What Solva Is Not

 Solva intentionally avoids:

 - Team or staff scheduling
-- Payments or invoicing
+- Marketplace listings
+- Payment processing integrations
-- Marketplace features
+- Payroll features
-- Complex automation
+- CRM automation
-- Industry-specific customisation beyond cleaning

-These are future considerations, not current objectives.
+- Marketing tools
+- Growth dashboards
+- Enterprise reporting

+Solva is a **focused daily tool**, not an operations suite.

 ---

 ## Design Principles

-Solva is guided by a small set of principles:
+Solva is guided by:

-- **Calm first**
+### Calm First
 The interface should feel quiet and manageable.

-- **Opinionated defaults**
+### Opinionated Defaults
 Fewer choices, better outcomes.

-- **Local-first thinking**
+### No Silent Failure
+Primary actions must behave predictably and truthfully.

+### Local-First Thinking
-  Data should be understandable and predictable.
+Data should feel owned and understandable.

-- **Modular growth**
-  Future expansion should layer on, not rebuild.
+### Modular Growth
+Future expansion layers on without rewriting the core.

 ---

+## Scope Discipline

+Solva v1.1 includes scheduling and invoicing because:

+Independent cleaners must manage both daily work and billing.

+However:

+- It does not include payment gateways.
+- It does not automate revenue optimisation.
+- It does not expand beyond the cleaning persona.

+Future modules will only be considered after:

+- The scheduling + invoicing loop proves stable.
+- First-session friction is eliminated.
+- Real usage validates the core model.

+---

 ## Looking Ahead

-Once the core product proves stable, future exploration may include:
+Future exploration may include:

 - Refinement based on real usage
-- Optional modules
-- Broader service-based applicability
-- Improved onboarding and clarity
+- Improved onboarding
+- Data export/import safeguards
+- Optional modular add-ons

 No commitments are made at this stage.

 ---

-This document exists to keep the product focused as it evolves.
+This document exists to keep Solva focused as it evolves.